Bad Belly Fat: What it is, Why it’s Harmful, and How to Lose It

 But the physical appearance of belly fat is not the only reason to try to get rid of it.
 Belly fat can be dangerous to your health.

-There are two types of belly fat, subcutaneous and visceral.
-Though neither type of belly fat is good and healthy to have, visceral fat can create more health problems than can subcutaneous fat.
+There are two main types of body fat, subcutaneous and visceral.
+Though having an excess of either type is healthy, visceral fat is more dangerous than subcutaneous fat.

 Subcutaneous fat lies directly beneath the skin, between your skin and muscles.
-It is the fat you can grab or pinch anywhere on your body, including your tummy, and research indicates it is not that dangerous to your health.
+Typically, subcutaneous fat accumulates around your hips, buttocks, thighs, and abdomen.
+It is the fat you can grab or pinch anywhere on your body, and research indicates it is not that dangerous to your health.

 That’s because they still had a significant amount of visceral belly fat, the most dangerous type of belly fat to have.

-This is dangerous because fat is metabolically alive, continually releasing chemicals and compounds into the blood.
+The location of visceral fat deep within the abdomen is harmful because fat is metabolically alive, continually releasing chemicals and compounds into the blood.
 Researchers believe the portal vein, located nearby, carries these compounds into the liver, triggering the production of blood fat.
 The liver then sends it to all the other vital organs, tainting their blood.
 There is also evidence to suggest these compounds cause inflammation and alter hormone levels throughout the body.

 Though subcutaneous fat is the type everyone wants to shed, visceral belly fat is the one that is crucial to lose.
 It’s also easier than subcutaneous fat to lose.
 But there is a big problem.